Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

-And you’re sitting around the upstairs rec room watching Lilly comb her fingers through her hair while you eat a sanctioned 2:00pm snack.
+Rehab Week 3 – Day 2 – and you’re sitting around the upstairs rec room watching Lilly comb her fingers through her ratty hair as you eat a sanctioned 2:00pm snack.

-You nod- I mean I get it- my bathroom looks like Chewbacca shed his coat.
+You nod.
+Feel you.
+My bathroom looks like Chewbacca shed his coat.

-Dude yeah- Lilly says.
-Your roommate’s hair is falling out too- have you noticed?
+Dude right?
+Your roommate’s hair is falling out too – have you noticed?

-Yeah, you admit.
-But like usually she’s pretty good about throwing it away- that or she just leaves in on the shower wall.
+Yeah.
+But she’s usually pretty good about throwing it away, you pause.
+That or she just leaves in on the shower wall like a heathen.

-Yo- she says when she sits down next to you.
-I’ll take Almonds, she tells the counselor- God I had to move, she says.
+God, I had to move, she mumbles.
 Some bitch is crying downstairs about her boyfriend.

-You’ve been here for 2 months- how do you not know everyone’s name?
+You’ve been here for 2 months, Kenz – how do you not know everyone’s name?

-Lilly bites her cheek.
-Her boyfriend’s been a dick since she got here.
+Lilly shakes her head.
+Canada girl’s boyfriend has been a dick since she got here.

 He is, Lilly says.
-I mean I don’t know him obviously but I heard her on the phone with him.
+I heard her on the phone with him.

 That’s why you get the upper hand first, Kenzie says.
 Or you’ll never have it.

-You see Kenzie look at you.
+Kenzie looks at you.
 Doesn’t yours live halfway across the world?

-God, I’d never date you– Lilly says.
-You’d drive me bat-shit crazy.
+God, I’d never date you, Lilly says.
+You heartless wench.

 Well I wouldn’t date you either, she pauses.
-Or you– and she looks at Lilly.
+Or you.
+She looks at Lilly.
 You two would be all clingy and shit.

-Yeah-huh, she says to you.
+Yeah-huh, she says.
 Your ex left forever ago and you’re still bitching about it.

 She makes a face.
 I can’t stand snacks.

-Like you’d make it there– you say.
-Look at you– shaking and shit.
+Like you’d make it there, you say.
+Look at you, all shaky and shit.

 You were a junkie.